sergregory/python-slides/packaging-and-modules.md

 ---

-## What are the PYTHONPATH, sys.path and other guys?
+## PYTHONPATH, sys.path and their relationships?

 ----